calliope-project/calliope/doc/index.rst

 v\ |version| (:doc:`Release history <history>`)

-Calliope is a framework to develop energy system models using a modern and open source Python-based toolchain.

 ------------

 This is the documentation for version |version|.
 See the `main project website <http://www.callio.pe/>`_ for contact details and other useful information.